ImportedReality/Imported-Realms-Site/content/docs/info/mods.md

 ## Resource Packs

-Currently the server does not provide any resource packs as I view that as a matter of personal taste.
+Currently the server does not provide any resource packs that are not required by any of the above mods as I view that as a matter of personal taste.
 I personally like to use and recommend the [DefaultHD](https://www.curseforge.com/minecraft/texture-packs/default-hd) resource pack.